How long does raw milk last? {Tips, Questions & Answers}

 Health Benefits of Raw Milk

-1. Rich in Nutrients: Raw milk is a nutrient-dense food, containing a wide range of vitamins, minerals, and essential fatty acids.
+- Rich in Nutrients: It is a nutrient-dense food, containing a wide range of vitamins, minerals, and essential fatty acids.
 It’s a good source of calcium, vitamin C ,D, B vitamins, and healthy fats.

-2. Beneficial Bacteria: Raw milk contains beneficial bacteria and enzymes that may contribute to a healthy gut microbiome.
+- Beneficial Bacteria: It contains beneficial bacteria and enzymes that may contribute to a healthy gut microbiome.
 These microbes can support digestion and boost the immune system.

-5. Potential for Lower Inflammation: Some proponents of raw milk suggest that its natural state may help reduce inflammation in the body.
+- Potential for Lower Inflammation: Some of its proponents suggest that its natural state may help reduce inflammation in the body.
 This can be particularly beneficial for individuals with conditions linked to chronic inflammation.

-6. Possible Enhanced Immunity: Studies suggest that consuming raw milk may contribute to stronger immune systems, potentially reducing the risk of allergies and infections.
+- Possible Enhanced Immunity: Studies suggest that consuming it may contribute to stronger immune systems, potentially reducing the risk of allergies and infections.

 One of the things that amazed me about raw milk when we first started milking our cow is how long the milk lasts.
 Now this doesn’t mean it didn’t change it’s form – but I’ve never had foul or undrinkable raw milk in my house yet.
 This is thanks to the fact that we leave the naturally occurring good bacteria in the milk intact, which then in turn fights any harmful germs that may be present.